UMMS-Biocore/dolphin-docker/docs/quickstart.rst

 create your export directory and give the full permissions that are going to be used by the container.

-mkdir /mnt/sda1/export
+sudo mkdir /mnt/sda1/export

-chmod 777 /mnt/sda1/export
+sudo chmod 777 /mnt/sda1/export

 Running dolphin-docker
 ================